 Givenchy is a French company that produces clothing, accessories, perfumes and cosmetics, founded in 1952 by the designer Hubert de Givenchy.
 The collections, both men and women, offer garments for any occasion: t-shirts, dresses, formal suits, shoes, sneakers, bags and backpacks and even a Junior line for the little ones.

-The designer Hubert de Givenchy founded the fashion house in 1952 and directed it for over forty years.
+The designer Hubert de Givenchy founded the fashion house and directed it for over forty years.
 In the same year, he launched his first collection Les Séparables.
 Casual chic, aristocratic elegance and femininity all combined in the timeless world of Givenchy.
 Combining finesse and elegance, the designer ensured his designs and ateliers rose to the top and played a key role in international fashion.

 In 1958, Givenchy expanded its scope with the launch of its first fragrance, L’Interdit, a product of the legendary friendship between Hubert de Givenchy and Audrey Hepburn.
 Ever since, Givenchy fragrances have continued to cultivate elegance and boldness, in order to enhance feminine beauty.
 Hubert de Givenchy retired in 1995, leaving his place to John Galliano, but he was replaced shortly afterwards by Alexander McQueen.